RasselJohn/diff-python-projects/project2/README.md

 - third source : ID 21-30,51-60;
 ```

-- Only point(url) exists for getting sorted data.
+- Only entrypoint(url) exists for getting sorted data.
-- This point must make requests to all sources, to get them and to sort.
+- The entrypoint must request all sources, get them and sort.
-- All errors have to be ignored.
-Timeout for every source - 2 seconds.
+- Errors have to be ignored.
+Timeout for every source is **2 seconds**.
-- For randomness remote entrypoint can asleep - it allows to break request to it and check the API works correctly.